fireworkspackage/fireworkspackage.github.io/README.md

 # Using it! ⚒⚒⚒

+For the functions below to work, put them inside a print statement!
 First at the beginning of your new python file, add `from src.source import *` to load the files for the package!
 (If that does not work, please use `pwd` and check where you are and `ls` to know where you should go with `cd`)
-For now, it only has seven main capabilities, but you can make it better because, after all, this is an open source project!
+For now, it only has eighteen main capabilities, but you can make it better because, after all, this is an open source project!

 | Name(For usage)  | What it does |
 | ------------- | ------------- |